maldoinc/wireup/docs/pages/multiple_registrations.md

-Wireup supports registering the same class multiple times under different qualifiers through factories.
+Registering the same class multiple times is supported under different qualifiers through factories.

 A use case for this would be to have multiple services connected to resources of the same underlying type, such as maintaining two database connections: a main and a read-only copy.